BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs-2.md

 **CSR**

-The BYOB: [Client Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#fetching-data-on-the-client-side) can be *added* in addition to either of the strategies above if a part of the page has frequently updating or real-time data.
+The Hip Flask: [Client Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#fetching-data-on-the-client-side) can be *added* in addition to either of the strategies above if a part of the page has frequently updating or real-time data like a stock chart, chatbar, or comment section.

 This is essentially the same as a SPA page might render, although parts of the page surrounding client-rendered content may have already been generated via SSG or SSR.